SharinganKakashi04/-Anil_Thungesh-_recruitment23/Bandit writeups.md

-# BANDIT OVER THE WIRE, WRITEUPS By ANIL THUNGESH RK, S1 EAC
+# BANDIT OVER THE WIRE WRITEUPS

 It took me awhile to actually install linux. and i used it as a VM, Oracle VM Virtualbox, i installed Kali linux and used it to do the tasks